Protect, nourish and restore your hair & skin during and after sun and environmental exposure! tel: (216) 292-4247

-When it comes to protection against the sun and summer elements, are you providing the best protection for your hair and skin?
+When it comes to protection against the sun and environmental elements, are you providing the best protection for your hair and skin?
 Welcome to Davines’ SU/ hair & body care line!
 This innovative line is specially formulated with pro-vitamin B5, UV filters and Citrus Myrtifolia extract from Savona, Italy!
-SU/ products provide protective and nourishing qualities to protect and restore your hair and skin during and after sun exposure to summer’s environmental elements.
+SU/hair & body products provide protective and nourishing ingredients to protect and restore your hair and skin during and after sun exposure and environmental elements.

 Hydrate your hair and skin with the SU/Hair & Body Wash.
 This delectably scented, gentle moisturizing hair and body wash creates an AMAZING luxurious shower experience that moisturizes and nourishes you from head-to-toe leaving your hair and skin soft & silky! ($24 full-size | $11 travel-size)